shahidshaikhs/shahidshaikhs/README.md

 In my previous life I was working as an Android Developer, however, now I have switched to Frontend Web Development.

-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning PHP / Laravel / Flutter
-- 🤔 I’m looking for help with React Native
+- 🤔 I’m looking for help with PHP
 - 💬 Ask me about User Interfaces, Websites, New Tech, Books, Music, History and what ever else you find interesting.